In the Aeroplane Over the Sea: Music

 In the Aeroplane Over the Sea is difficult to categorize into a specific genre.
 Critics generally describe it as indie rock and psychedelic folk with a lo-fi sound, but also note the wide range of influences, including Eastern European choral music, Canterbury Sound, circus music, musique concrète, drone music, free jazz, and Tropicália.
-Jason Ankeny of AllMusic compares the album to a "marching band on an acid trip", while Kim Cooper wrote: "the music is like nothing else in the 90s underground".
+Jason Ankeny of AllMusic compared the album to a "marching band on an acid trip", while Kim Cooper wrote: "the music is like nothing else in the 90s underground".
 Part of the musical variance comes from the instruments used on the album.
-Traditional instruments like the accordion, drums, and distorted guitars are paired with more unique instruments like the shortwave radio, singing saw, uilleann pipes, and zanzithophone.
+Traditional indie rock instruments like the guitar and drums are paired with less conventional instruments like the shortwave radio, singing saw, and uilleann pipes.

 Jeff Mangum's guitars are a key component for much of the album.
 Mangum often plays simple chord progressions, which Erik Himmelsbach of Spin compared to the '50s progression.
 Other important aspects to the music include the heavy amount of distortion, as well as the multitrack recording method Schneider used for the majority of the instruments.
-In the Aeroplane Over the Sea emphasizes structure and texture, and tracks seamlessly segue into one another.
+Ankeny described In the Aeroplane Over the Sea as having a greater emphasis on structure and texture; he further noted that, like On Avery Island, "the songs run continuously together".
 The overall sound of the album sometimes abruptly shifts from track to track.
-Rolling Stone notes the range of musical styles present, such as slow funeral marches and fast-paced punk rock.
+Rolling Stone noted the range of musical styles present, such as slow funeral marches and fast-paced punk rock.
 Critic Chris DeVille wrote: "On the musical axis, Neutral Milk Hotel veered from piercingly intimate psychedelic campfire sing-alongs to full-band segments that barreled ahead with haphazard grace."